loft-sh/devspace-php-laravel-nginx/README.md

-This is showcase for developing php/laravel application in Kubernetes using devspace.
+This is a showcase for developing PHP Laravel application in Kubernetes using Devspace.

 Checkout and then: